 Day 4 – Onsen Hot Pools & Kawarau Falls

 Day four will be a day of exploring the areas just outside of Queenstown.
 From relaxing at the Onsen Hot Pools to adventure activities near the Shotover River, today will have a bit of everything and something for everyone.

 Today, we recommend picking and choosing your favourite activities, as doing all of them could be a bit too much – but by all means, feel free to try!

-If you’re an adrenaline junky, then there are few activities more suitable than this.
-Combining the speed and exhilaration of a jet-powered dinghy, with the stunning scenery of the Shotover and Kawarau rivers, this will certainly leave you satisfied.
+If you’re an adrenaline junkie, then there are few activities more suitable than this.
+Combining the speed and exhilaration of a jet-powered dinghy with the stunning scenery of the Shotover and Kawarau rivers, this will certainly leave you satisfied.

 There are typically two rivers to choose from, and due to their length, there is a wide range of difficulties depending on where on the river you’re rafting.